 Similar to the portable sabre saw or jig saw, a scroll saw uses an up-and-down reciprocating action.
 With its thin blades and ability to cut in fine detail it is really really a motorized coping saw.
 Scroll saws very in quality, features and price but they all have common elements.
 What follows is an overview of common set-up routines and what you need to know to get started.

 For more in-depth information, we recommend reading ‘New Scroll Saw Handbook’ by Patrick Spielman.
+(Note: As an Amazon Associate we earn income from qualifying purchases.)

 Before you do much else with a scroll saw, it’s necessary to get the correct tension on the blade.
 With nearly all scroll saws, 5″ plain end blades are the type most often used.
 Some holders will take pin end blades, which are available in fewer types and sizes—the pin end blades do not come in extremely small sizes—than are plain end blades.